Colorado Rail Adventure

 Train and Hotel Accommodations

-Hotel accommodations include The Antlers (Colorado Springs)*, The Strater Hotel (Durango), Holiday Inn Express (Alamosa), and Hilton Garden Inn Denver Downtown (Denver)
+Hotel accommodations include The Antlers - a Wyndham hotel (Colorado Springs)*, The Strater Hotel (Durango), Holiday Inn Express (Alamosa), and Hilton Garden Inn Denver Downtown (Denver)**

 +Vacations By Rail can supply connecting rail from your closest Amtrak Station.